jackieluc/HapticGuitar/README.md

 # HapticGuitar
 Exploring the use of computer haptics to render the feeling of plucking or strumming of virtual guitar strings.

+## Created by: Jackie Luc and Philmo Gu

 # Setup